lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Tasks.md

 	- [ ] (extra)extra efficiency in the isPrime method.
 Can I maybe get to n = 6?? (if so update errors on findnthperfecteuclid)
 		- [x] (does the for loop have to go all the way to n? swrt(n)? can it increment by 2/somehow skip all evens?)
 		- [ ] ~fancy~ algorithm online? (numberphile...? idk look it up)
-	- [ ] for extra efficiency changes, be sure to incl time tests to show any changes
+	- [x] for extra efficiency changes, be sure to incl time tests to show any changes

 - [ ] Soundex
 	- [ ] do we need to know/can you explain how the inputting works?
 	- [ ] (extra) rearrange algorithm steps to combine some steps(like removing duplicates and zeroes), and update Q12 to match.
 	- [ ] (extra) test efficiency of soundex search. can it be improved by first only checking the first letter in the do-while loop?
 	- [ ] (extra) implement another search system?
+DM code!
 	- [ ] I used the method [toUpperCase](https://web.stanford.edu/dept/cs_edu/cppdoc/strlib.html#Function:toUpperCase) on a char (in the method encode()) but the library says it's supposed to input and output strings. can any char/string specific method be interchanged like this?